 Did you know we have two different types of sweat glands in our bodies?
 The eccrine glands come into play when we need to cool down, producing mainly water.
 The sweat produced by the apocrine glands, however, is made when we feel stressed or troubled.
 It creates a particularly alluring environment for bacteria to mingle.
 So it’s normal to smell a little worse for wear after a stressful encounter.

-Issues with the thyroid can also be medical conditions that cause body odor.
 The thyroid is in charge of regulating the metabolism, and in the case of an overactive thyroid, such as with Grave’s disease, it goes into overload causing rivers of sweat as a side effect.
 Bacteria on the skin can’t resist all that sweat protein and so body odor is generated.

 Yes, body odor caused by medication can occur.
 Some drugs used to treat heart conditions, along with analgesic painkillers and SSRI antidepressants, can cause excessive sweating as one of their many side effects.
 As we know, a surplus of sweat means more partying for bacteria and, yep, body odor.